madhuperam/100-days-of-code/log.md

 **Thoughts** I already completed the Web Development boot camp course on Udemy, but this is the first time I am creating a website completely on my own.
 Feels great to start the challenge.

+### Day 2: Sep 24, Thursday

+**Today's Progress**: Tried styling the Tribute page, but could not get the list into the center.
+Also learnt about unorderd lists.